lsst/dp0-2_lsst_io/data-access-analysis-tools/portal-intro.rst

 *Note*: Although there are two options for "Constraints" (``Spatial`` and ``Temporal``), for DP0.2, all of the catalog data that is available through the Portal is from the coadded DC2 images, and does not contain time-domain information.

-**Table View**: The table to the right of "Select Constraints" enables applying additional search constraints on the columns in the selected table.
+**Table View**: The table to the right of "Enter Constraints" enables applying additional search constraints on the columns in the selected table.
 Use the checkboxes in the left-most column to select the columns to be returned by the query.
 Use the filter icon to only view selected columns.
 Many of the attributes of the table columns in the DC2 datasets are blank, but these are expected to be populated in the future Data Previews and Data Releases.